View Our

 Scott MartinScott Martin: Administrator

 Scott Martin is the Administrator for Chattanooga’s Department of Parks & Outdoors.
-Before joining the City of Chattanooga, he was the founding Director of River Heritage Conservancy, Inc, the conservancy creating ORIGIN Park on the North Shore of the Falls of Ohio.
+Before joining the City of Chattanooga, he was the founding Director of River Heritage Conservancy, Inc., the conservancy creating ORIGIN Park on the North Shore of the Falls of Ohio.
 Scott has been part of teams in Idaho, Virginia, and Kentucky that have created some of our nation’s largest new public park and urban open space conservation systems.

 He is presently a member of the Executive Board for World Urban Parks.
-In this role, he has delivered talks on urban park and conservation systems to audiences in Australia, Canada, Europe, and Mexico.
+In this role, he has delivered talks on urban parks and conservation systems to audiences in Australia, Canada, Europe, and Mexico.
 His work has been featured in the Australasia Parks and Leisure Journal, Landscape Architecture Magazine, Virginia Review, the National Association for Olmsted Parks, National Geographic, Creative Mornings, and the global “Nature in Cities Network”.
 Scott holds undergraduate and graduate degrees from Boise State University (Go Broncos!), and was elected a Fellow of the American Academy for Parks & Recreation Administration in 2021.
 He and his wife, Jennifer, live in Chattanooga with their two marginally well-behaved Dalmatians.
 They enjoy birding, hiking, and whitewater kayaking.
 Email Mr. Martin at sdmartin@chattanooga.gov

-Greta Hayes: Recreation Director
+parksheadshots 11Greta Hayes: Recreation Director

-Gail Loveland Barille: Director of Outdoor Chattanooga
+GailGail Loveland Barille: Director of Outdoor Chattanooga

 Barille joined Outdoor Chattanooga in October 2022, inspired by the opportunity to provide more entry points for people of all backgrounds and abilities into outdoor spaces.
 She brings with her over 25 years of experience working within organizations specifically focused on outdoor recreation, inclusion, and youth development and a portfolio of nationally recognized adaptive recreation programs, events, and facilities.
-Gail moved to Chattanooga in 2019 to join Southeast Conservation Corps and work in collaboration with the National Park Service, US Forest Service, and a variety of non-profits and conservation teams.
+Gail moved to Chattanooga in 2019 to join the Southeast Conservation Corps and work in collaboration with the National Park Service, US Forest Service, and a variety of non-profits and conservation teams.
 Passionate about how she could help build our next generation of land stewards, she spent 3 years connecting local youth and young professionals to career paths in outdoor recreation and public land management.
 Gail has lived throughout the US and brings with her the knowledge of best practices, and missteps, from other recreation cities and communities throughout the Pacific NW, Rocky Mountains, and the Northeast.
 You can find her and her family daily on a trail, waterway, or greenway; adventuring with a variety of backpacks, helmets, camping, and paddle gear.
 A proponent of enjoying rest as much as activity, Gail also spends time listening to Chattanooga’s local music, checking out the variety of food, and exploring the diversity of our region’s plants, insects, birds, and animals.

-Carmen Davis: Director of Arts, Culture and Creative Economy
+Carmen Davis 1Carmen Davis: Director of Arts, Culture and Creative Economy

 Carmen’s background in arts, culture and promotions started at the University of Memphis while obtaining a Bachelor’s degree in Journalism.
 While in school she worked with the Collegiate Connection, which led to three prestigious internships in the entertainment industry: Def Jam Records as a representative for the South Eastern Region, Commercial Appeal Newspaper in Advertising, and the Memphis Arts Festival in Communications.